 - Pour the can of coconut milk into a bowl with the chia seeds, maple syrup, and vanilla extract and stir until well combined.

 - Let sit for 20-30 minutes until the chia seeds begin to thicken.

-- Fill your popsicle molds altering between the dragonfruit puree, coconut chia pudding, and mango puree until the molds are almost full.
+- Fill your popsicle moulds altering between the dragonfruit puree, coconut chia pudding, and mango puree until the moulds are full.

-- Place popsicle sticks in the molds and place in the freezer overnight, or for several hours until frozen.
+- Place popsicle sticks in the moulds and place in the freezer overnight, or for several hours until frozen.

-- Once frozen, I like to run my popsicle molds under warm water for 10-20 seconds to help remove the pops.
+- Once frozen, I like to run my popsicle moulds under warm water for 10-20 seconds to help remove the pops.

 *You can likely find pink dragonfruit at your local asian market, or you can try replacing it entirely with papaya puree, raspberry puree, or any other fruit puree you desire!